windsor-circle/analytics-magento/Install.md

 - Copy the contents of the extension's `app` folder to your server.
 Be sure you're uploading the contents of the folder, and not replacing your entire system's app folder

-- With the Magento cache off or cleared, browse to `System -> Configuration -> Advanced` and ensure the `Segment_Analytics` extension is installed
+- With the Magento cache off or cleared, browse to `System -> Configuration`, select `Advanced -> Advanced`, and ensure the `Segment_Analytics` extension is installed

 - If you're using the Magento class compiler, recompile your classes